BryllieBrinkley/RabbitCatDogMLModel/README.md

 ## RabbitCatDogMLModel

-A trained machine learning model (trained using Apple's CreateML API) Use the .mlmodel file to integrate the algorithm into your own Xcode project.
+A trained machine learning model (trained using Apple's CreateML API) Use the .mlmodel file to integrate the model into your own Xcode project.
 99% accurate in identifying pictures of Cats, Dogs, and Rabbits.

 Through developing this app, I gained and solidified knowledge in various learning topics, including...